Hey folks,

 What is this, a mod or something?

 No it is not a mod, as it doesn’t share any code with the original games.
 The assets that I’m using from the original games also all have varying degrees of changes.
 Some character models went through major reworks (the Arkham Asylum and City suits are the most drastic examples), animations needed manual conversions and touch-ups to get both root motion and cape animations to work properly along many other changes that were required for me to even be able to use the assets properly.
+There are obviously also some assets (especially character skins that weren’t in any of the original games) that I’ve made entirely from scratch like all the Keaton suits aside from the 1989 one or the Batman Begins suit.

 What’s your goal with this?